onyeka-hub/Project-24/README.md

 ### To make our chart more generic and re-usable
 This is to inject all the custom name for all the object in the yaml file.
 Example: For the follwing object, replace `nginx-deployment` in all the files and inject `"{{ .values.name }}"`.

 Inside ecommerce folder create three folders for dev, staging and prod.
 Inside dev folder create two value files, auth-values.yaml and cart-values.yaml for both auth and cart microservices.
-Copy of values.yaml file into the two yaml files.
+Copy the values.yaml file into the two yaml files.

 In all the yaml files replace all the common items/names with variables and there subsequent values in the values.yaml file.
 Below are the deployment.yaml, nginx-service.yaml, nginx-configmap.yaml and the values.yaml files: